Tracing Your Ancestors’ Lives by Barbara J Starmans – Review

 By Sandra Callard

 Tracing our ancestors has become a popular pastime now that it is relatively easy to track down information about our ancestral families.
 There are numerous computer sites dedicated to this end, and it has become much easier to construct a complex family tree going back many generations.
+There are even services that can create a family crest for you, like Crests & Arms.

 Now, genealogist Barbara J Starmans has taken things a step further in her book Tracing Your Ancestors’ Lives.
 It encourages enthusiasts to discover not only who their ancestors are, but also how they lived, what they ate, how they dressed, and generally to ‘get inside their skin and walk in their shoes’.